Other mountain sports 88%

 In other words, you’ve unlocked a vast mountain playground.
 Ten years of summer holidays would only scratch their surface, so even though the roads are good and the public transport even better, don’t even try to explore it all in one trip.

 Instead, cherry-pick your highlights, mixing the gentler, forested landscapes of the north with the raw splendour of the Zemmgrund and Tuxertal of the south, or pick one resort – such as Mayrhofen – and stay put.
 Either way, you’ll find a mouthwatering range of activities on the menu.
-Mountain-biking, gentle walks, via ferrata, rock-climbing, hut-to-hut hikes, rafting, purpose-built children’s playgrounds – they’re all on offer here.
+Mountain-biking, gentle walks, via ferrata, rock-climbing, hut-to-hut hikes, 60 signposted running and Nordic walking trails, rafting, purpose-built children’s playgrounds – they’re all on offer here.

 By the way, if you are going to explore several parts of the valley, the Zillertal Activcard is a useful tool.
 It allows you to ride any of the ten gondolas and cable-cars in the valley (eight of them can transport bikes), as well the buses and trains, and to visit all six of the valley’s open-air swimming-pools.
 The only drawback is that it has to be used on consecutive days.